Emergency services levy (fixed property) remission

 - your Centrelink customer reference number (CRN) or DVA file number

-- your ownership number and the date of issue and due date listed on your most recent Notice of Emergency Services Levy Assessment
+- your ownership number from your most recent Notice of Emergency Services Levy Assessment

 - a copy of the will granting you life estate (life estate holders only).